omarimran2000/Elevator-Simulator/README.md

     * FloorsTest.java: Testing the floors generation
     * StateTest.java: Testing the states
     * StubTest.java: Testing the stubs and remote procedure calls
+    * MultipleElevatorsTest.java: Testing the use of multiple elevators

 * Main.java: the main class that starts the threads
 * test.csv: the input file that simulates the events